canada-ca/accelerators_accelerateurs-gcp/billing-data-export/billing-data-export-setup.md

 <img src="https://user-images.githubusercontent.com/100731969/222252516-116b9320-6c33-4746-9742-dca59492f301.png" width=70% height=70%>

 3. Select the corresponding billing account.
 Make sure that the *Billing Account ID* corresponds to the one provided to you by the Cloud Broker Service.
-   Ensure that you selected the correct billing account by verifying the *account number* under **Billing account** on the top left side.
+   Ensure that you have selected the correct billing account by verifying the *account number* under **Billing account** on the top left side.

 <img src="https://user-images.githubusercontent.com/100731969/222476310-0ceb6870-b42f-499b-b4f7-bc5f8ac2334c.png" width=70% height=70%>